thevanguardian/terraform-modules/ephemeral-jump-box/README.md

 # terraform-aws-ephemeral-jump-box **v0.0.1**

-An opinionated Terraform module that spins up an Amazon Linux jump box, wires it to AWS Systems Manager Session Manager, and schedules a one-time EventBridge/SSM automation run to stop or terminate it after a configurable TTL.
+A plug-and-play module that launches a temporary, SSM-managed bastion host and tags it for scheduled stop/terminate after a configurable TTL.
-The design keeps the compute footprint short-lived, enforces tagging/SSM hardening, and exposes simple switches for teams that need auditable forensic windows (stop) or full teardown (terminate).
+Ideal for just-in-time access scenarios where you want a short-lived jump box without long-term persistence.

 ---